-The IMF's general copyright and usage policies – for granting permission for the use of our website; how to obtain permission for copying, reusing, or disseminating our print and digital content for commercial and noncommercial purposes; and the “fair use” of our content by, for example, journalists for news reporting purposes – are all outlined here.
+The IMF's general copyright and usage policies are all outlined here, including policies concerning the granting of permission for the use of our Sites; how to obtain permission for copying, reusing, or disseminating our print and digital content for commercial and noncommercial purposes; and the “fair use” of our content, for example, by journalists for news reporting purposes.

 - Permission to photocopy, reprint/republish, or disseminate IMF content (print, online, multimedia, etc.) by universities, corporations, and other institutional users must be obtained by submitting an online Request for Copyright Permission Form.
 A PDF version of the IMF form is also available (69kb), which can be faxed to +1.202.623.6579.

 - IMF Sites may contain content and data from third-party publishers.
 For use of non-IMF material, please obtain permission directly from the respective copyright owner

 - For convenience, universities, corporations, and many other institutional users may also obtain permissions for a variety of print and digital purposes for most IMF print content via the Copyright Clearance Center (CCC) at www.copyright.com.

 - “Fair use” of IMF published content is considered the excerption or quoting of IMF content by individuals (e.g., academics, journalists, students, IMF country authorities, etc.) for purposes such as criticism, comment, news reporting, teaching, scholarship, or research, in which the individual’s use is for non-commercial purposes.
 Such “fair use” is freely authorized for up to 2,500 words from any one source.
 The IMF requests in such cases that individuals provide a complete citation to clearly identify the source(s) of the excerpted/quoted IMF material to their readers.

 - If you believe your plans will exceed “fair use” as understood above (or you are unsure), please submit a permission request via one of the options noted above.